Police

 More information:

-We do not recommend using taxis and strongly advise against hailing taxis from the street due to high crime levels.
+We do not recommend using taxis or ridesharing apps and strongly advise against hailing taxis from the street due to high crime levels.

 Taxis in cities operate like buses, picking up passengers while there is still room in the vehicle.
 They often take indirect routes.
 Many don't meet basic safety requirements.

-There have been reports of violent assaults and robberies of taxi passengers.
+There have been reports of violent assaults and robberies of taxi and rideshare passengers.

-Rail travel is possible between Douala, Yaoundé and Ngaoundere.
+Rail travel is possible between Douala, Yaoundé and Ngaoundéré.
 However, many rail tracks and trains in Cameroon are in poor condition.
+Safety and security on board trains and around stations are not up to Australian standards.

 Arrange for someone to meet you on arrival at the airport.
 Make sure you have confirmed prearranged transport.